mathjoo/Wordle-Swedish/README.md

 I worked primarily on the **user interface** and **game mechanics**, including:

-- Implementing the **GUI logic**:
+- Implementing **GUI logic**:
-  - How button presses register letters
+  - Handling button presses to register letters
-  - Visual layout of letter boxes and keyboard
+  - Designing the visual layout of letter boxes and keyboard
-  - Functionality for Enter and Delete buttons
+  - Adding functionality for Enter and Delete buttons
-- Writing the **logic for color feedback** (matching guessed letters to the correct word)
+- Developing the **color feedback logic** to match guessed letters with the correct word
-- Filtering the **Swedish word list** to allow only five-letter words
+- Filtering the **Swedish word list** to enforce five-letter words
+- Implementing the **Play Again** feature
+- Handling edge cases in the **Add New Word** function

 ---